lyestarzalt/tarzalt.dev/content/posts/ai-voice-agent-supervisor/index.md

 Priority placement happens before positioning.
 Calls get sorted by sentiment - negative sentiment gets priority 0 (highest), neutral gets 1, positive gets 2 (lowest).
 Then they fill positions from center outward.
 So when someone's frustrated, their bubble ends up in the inner rings automatically.
 No manual intervention needed.

 The bubbles themselves are built with Framer Motion for the animations and a custom particle system (tsparticles) for the sparkle effects.
 Each bubble's particle density and speed changes based on the agent's state - more particles when thinking, faster when speaking.
-It's completely unnecessary but it makes the state visible at a glance.

 **Card View**

-Sometimes you just want a normal grid.
+Sometimes you want a normal grid.
 This shows all the important details at a glance - who's on the call, how long they've been talking, current sentiment, that sort of thing.

 {{< image src="card_view.png" caption="Traditional card grid view for when you want details without the fancy graphics." width="100%" >}}

 **Room View**

-Click any call and you're in.
-This is where the magic happens.
+Click any call to enter the monitoring interface.

 {{< image src="room_view.png" caption="Inside a call.
 Live transcript on the left, audio controls on the right, debug panel at the bottom." width="100%" >}}

 You get:
-- Live transcript of everything being said (this updates as people speak, it's surprisingly satisfying to watch)
+- Live transcript of everything being said (updates as people speak)
 - Audio controls to listen, speak, or take over
-- Debug panel showing what the AI is actually doing under the hood
+- Debug panel showing what the AI is doing under the hood
 - Connection stats because sometimes you need to know if the lag is your problem or theirs

 **The Control Bar**

-This is where you actually intervene:
+This is where you intervene:

 {{< image src="control_bar.png" caption="The 'oh shit' buttons.
 Mute the AI, take over, or transfer to a human agent." width="100%" >}}